 Reviewing a paper

 As a reviewer, it is important that you remain objective in your critical appraisal.
 You should not allow your personal prejudice about research topics or researchers to influence your judgment.
-Your comments should be professional and courteous, and should help the author to improve their paper and present their research as clearly and concisely as possible.
+Your comments should be professional and courteous and should help the author improve their paper and present their research clearly and concisely.

 If you have reasons to believe that the material is not original or has been plagiarised, please alert the handling editor or the editorial office.